1. The North Atlantic right whale is one of the world’s most endangered large whale species.

 Sadly, North Atlantic right whales got their name from being the “right” whales to hunt because they floated when they were killed.
 Their population has never recovered to pre-whaling numbers.
 These whales have been listed as endangered under the Endangered Species Act since 1970 and have been experiencing a steady population decline for nearly a decade.

 2. Survival of this species depends on no more than one whale death per year.
-In the past 3 years, at least 30 right whales have died.
+Since 2017, at least 31 right whales have died, and 10 more have been seriously injured.

 The birth rate for right whales has been very low the past few years.
-Only 12 births have been observed in the three calving seasons since 2017.
+Only 22 births have been observed in the four calving seasons since 2017.
 This is less than one-third the previous average annual birth rate for right whales.
 And deaths have been exceeding births, resulting in a further decline in the population.

 4. North Atlantic right whales don’t live long enough to die of old age because they are often killed by collisions with vessels and entanglement in fishing gear, two of the leading causes of right whale mortality.